New Your team’s decisions, in one playbook every coding agent works from. Never answer your agent twice

 What does the combine_btc_psbts tool do? +

 Merge 2-15 partial PSBTs from multi-sig cosigners into one whose inputs carry every cosigner's signature.
 Each entry must be a base64-encoded PSBT v0 sharing the same unsigned tx body (same inputs/outputs/sequences/locktime); only per-cosigner witness data may differ.
 Refuses with a clear error when bodies disagree — combining across distinct unsigned txs would silently merge signatures across different transactions.
 Returns the merged PSBT plus a per-input signature count so the caller can tell whether the threshold has been reached.
 No device touch.
-It is categorised as a Destructive tool in the VaultPilot MCP MCP Server, which means it can permanently delete or destroy data.
-Block by default and require explicit approval.
+It is categorised as a Execute tool in the VaultPilot MCP MCP Server, which means it can trigger actions or run processes.
+Use rate limits and argument validation.

 What parameters does combine_btc_psbts accept? +